Anne-Marie Huguenin

 Anne-Marie Huguenin (5 October 1875 – 21 October 1943), also known by her pen name Madeleine, was a Canadian writer, journalist and editor.
-She is considered one of the first women journalists in Canada.'
-She edited La Patrie for over 19 years, after which she founded La Revue moderne.
-Between 1987 and 1943, she "published more than 3000 columns and articles on all types of topics."'
+One of the first female journalists in Canada, Huguenin wrote more than 3000 columns and articles between 1897 and 1943.
+Editing La Patrie for over 19 years, Huguenin later founded La Revue moderne.

 Personal life and education

-Huguenin was born 5 October 1875 in Rimouski, Québec to John Gleason and Eugénie Garon.'
-Her father was a lawyer, and her mother was the daughter of Joseph Garon, a notary and political figure in Quebec.'
+Huguenin was born 5 October 1875 in Rimouski, Québec to John Gleason, an Irish Canadian lawyer, and Eugénie Garon.'
+Through her mother, Huguenin was the granddaughter of the Québécois notary and political figure Joseph Garon.'
 Beginning at age five, Huguenin attended the Sœurs de la Charité (Sisters of Charity) convent in La Malbaie.'
 She later studied at the convent in Rimouski from 1883 to 1890, though she never obtained her diploma because her father withdrew her from school before the end of her schooling.

 In 1904, Huguenin married Wilfrid-Arthur Huguenin, a wealthy doctor who supported her financially and psychologically.'
 His support allowed La Revue moderne to operate independently.
 The couple had a daughter (Madeleine) in 1905.'
 Her husband died in 1924 at the age of 56, and her daughter died five years later.
 The tragedies greatly slowed her career.